udacity/create-your-own-adventure/english/alchemy/alchemy.md

 You gain 1 gold coin.

+You are extremely excited that your craft of alchemy is not a myth and you know you will be a billionaire if you keep trying.

 You decide to play it safe and repeat the process a few times.
 Who knows how many coins the high-score currently is or how many you will need on your adventure?